Vietnam at the 2016 Summer Paralympics: Support

 In February 2015, 12 athletes attended a training event at the National Sports Training Centre in Ho Chi Minh City as part of Paralympic readiness training.

 Medallists

 Athletics

-Athletics is one of three sports which Vietnam plans to send athletes to compete in at the Rio Games.
+Athletics was one of three sports which Vietnam planned to send its athletes to compete in at the Rio Games.
 Athletes identified as potential Rio qualifiers included Cao Ngoc Hung, Nguyen Be Hau, Nguyen Ngoc Hiep and Nguyen Thi Nhan.
 Vietnamese track and field competitors participated in the 2015 World Championships in Doha, Qatar as part of their readiness for Rio campaign.